Health-RI/metadata-automation/README.md

 This will:
 1. Read LinkML YAML files from `./linkml-definitions/`
+2. Adds a link to `../rdf_model` where necessary.
+The RDFModel class is only relevant for Sempyro, not for the SHACLs or UML.
-2. Apply custom Jinja templates from `./templates/sempyro/`
+3. Apply custom Jinja templates from `./templates/sempyro/`
-3. Generate Python classes in `./sempyro_classes/`
+4. Generate Python classes in `./sempyro_classes/`

 ### Custom Templates